OpenAgentsInc/whatthedrone/docs/spec.md

 ## Overview
 WhatTheDrone is a mobile/web app for collecting and querying information about drone sightings and related events.
 The app implements a simplified version of GraphRAG, representing information as nodes with edges in a local SQLite database, with semantic search capabilities running directly on the device.

+## Quick Start
+See [Vertical Slice](./vertical-slice.md) for a 5-minute setup guide to get the initial graph visualization working with our first source article.

 ## Core Features

 ### 1. Local-First Architecture